arXiv/arxiv-compiler/README.md

 Content-Type: application/x-eprint-tar
 ```

-**Note that the quote are included as part of the value of the ETag/checksum
+**Note that the quotation marks are included as part of the value of the ETag/checksum
 field in the request.**

 ### Checking the compilation status endpoint